 - Teriyaki chicken.
 Probably the most classic use for teriyaki marinade, with good reason – grilled teriyaki chicken is so satisfying!
 The sweet, umami notes in this teriyaki sauce marinade add so much flavor to boneless, skinless chicken breasts & thighs.
 You can also use it on bone-in skin on parts, like legs & drumsticks.

 - Seafood.
-The savory-sweet notes also work well with grilled salmon & grilled shrimp.
+The savory-sweet notes make it the perfect teriyaki marinade for salmon & grilled shrimp.

 - Pork.
 Grilled pork chops or pork tenderloin practically beg for brown sugar & aromatics like garlic & ginger!

 - Teriyaki beef.
 My personal favorite!
 Salty-sweet grilled teriyaki beef is simply the best.
-Use on your favorite tender steaks, like grilled ribeye or sirloin.
+Use it as teriyaki marinade for steak, like a tender cut of grilled ribeye or sirloin.
 It’s also great on slightly tougher cuts like flank steak & short ribs!

 - Grilled teriyaki burgers!
 A local-style Hawaiian favorite, reduce the marinade some & brush over beef or chicken patties for the perfect umami-sweet burger.

 No grill?
 No problem!
 If you do not have access to a grill, this teriyaki marinade also works great with any other preparation – stovetop, skillet meals, sheet pan meals, etc. Tip! ⇢ You can create a similar caramelized, grilled effect by using a grill pan on the stove or baking in the oven & finishing under the broiler.